-Garfield Elementary School is one of the largest and oldest Elementary Schools in Oakland, located in the San Antonio District.
+Garfield Elementary School is one of the largest and oldest elementary schools in Oakland, California, located in the San Antonio District.
 It has been in existence circa 1928 and was named after the 20th President, James A. Garfield.
-He was the president, from March 4, 1881 until September 19, 1881.
+He was the president from March 4, 1881 until September 19, 1881.
 Our mascot is the Wildcat and our school colors are blue and yellow.

-Currently, approximately 550 TK-5th grade scholars attend this school and are steadily rising to the top.
-Garfield Elementary School focuses heavily on literacy, including a focus on foundational literacy skills and evidence-based reading and writing.
-Teachers have received extensive training to address scholars’ reading and writing needs by focusing on standards-based unit and lesson planning with a focus on weekly formative assessments.
+Currently, approximately 510 TK-5th grade scholars attend Garfield and are steadily rising to the top.
+Garfield Elementary School focuses heavily on literacy, including designated phonics instruction and evidence-based reading and writing.
+Teachers have received extensive training to address scholars’ reading and writing needs by focusing on standards-based unit and lesson planning and analyzing weekly formative assessments.

-1% Native Hawaiian or Pacific Islander
+1% Pacific Islander

-54% English Language Learners
+52% English Language Learners

-93% Free or Reduced Lunch
+93.4% Free or Reduced Price Meals